 It also means you have very low or zero balances on all your credit cards.
 When advising our clients, we often emphasize the importance of their mindset.

 The right mindset helps support the discipline and action needed to reduce your credit balance.
 There are some excellent strategies for reducing credit card debt.
-You can learn more about how to reduce credit card debt in our blog here.

 To put it simply, your borrowing capacity increases with a perfect credit score.